rub3nlh/tropipay-api-doc/docs/3 - Api-V2/Integration.md

   scope: "ALLOW_EXTERNAL_CHARGE BLOCKED_MONEY_OUT"
 }
 ```
 **1.3.4.** Once the access token has been obtained, it will be able to consume the resources allowed for the credential.
-For example let's see an example of consuming [credential/grant/list](/reference/Tropipay-API.v2.yaml/paths/~1credential~1grant~1list/post), this service returns the list of available permissions using your new access token:
+For example let's see how to consume  [credential/grant/list](/reference/Tropipay-API.v2.yaml/paths/~1credential~1grant~1list/post) using your new access token, this service returns the list of available permissions:

 Index.js with source code:
 ```js